Louisville, Kentucky: Sports

-Current professional teams
+Professional teams

-Parks and outdoor attractions
+Parks and recreation

 Louisville Metro has 122 city parks covering more than 13000 acre.
 Several of these parks were designed by Frederick Law Olmsted, who also designed New York City's Central Park as well as parks, parkways, college campuses and public facilities in many U.S. locations.
 The Louisville Waterfront Park is prominently located on the banks of the Ohio River near downtown and features large open areas, which often hold free concerts and other festivals.
 The Big Four Bridge, a former railroad bridge spanning 547 ft but is now a pedestrian bridge connecting Waterfront Park with Jeffersonville, Indiana's waterfront park, fully opened in May 2014 with the completion of Jeffersonville's ramp.
 Cherokee Park, one of the most visited parks in the nation, features a 2.6 mi mixed-use loop and many well-known landscaping and architectural features including the Hogan's Fountain Pavilion.
 Other notable parks in the system include Iroquois Park, Shawnee Park, Seneca Park and Central Park.